-Building on a 15-year partnership to deliver copper in the Chilean Andes
+Building on more than a 20-year partnership to deliver copper in the Chilean Andes

 Bechtel built the original copper concentrator at Chile's Los Pelambres Mine, located approximately 150 miles (240 kilometers) north of Santiago, between 1996 and 1999.

 In 2001, we returned to add a $40 million pebble crusher. and followed that by installing additional conveying, grinding, and flotation equipment.

 Bechtel's fourth Los Pelambres project, the Repower II expansion, increased the concentrator's capacity by 20 percent from 132,000 metric tons per day to 159,000 metric tons per day.

 In early 2019, Bechtel began construction of the INCO MLP project at Los Pelambres.